 It’s best to avoid “red eye relief” eye drops if you have TED, even if your eyes are really red.
 Red eye relief can make your eyes drier and more irritated over time.

-Always follow your healthcare provider’s advice about the type of eye drops you should take and how often you should take them.
+Always follow your healthcare professional’s advice about the type of eye drops you should take and how often you should take them.
 Some drops need to be shaken before use.

-Once you’ve gotten the right type of eye drop, the key is to actually get it into your eye.
+Once you’ve found the right type of eye drop, the key is to actually get it into your eye.
 This can take some practice.

 Here are some tips:

 - Wash your hands to avoid contaminating the eye drops.

 - Tilt your head back to look toward the ceiling, or lie down if that’s easier.

 - Use one finger to gently pull down your bottom lid.